PanosRntgs/Machine-Learning/README.md

 Train a Logistic Regression model and evaluate its accuracy.
 Plot a probability contour plot to visualize the decision boundaries.
 Predict the probability of Iris Setosa for a given sample.

+**Neural Network Digit Classifier with Early Stopping**

+This code repository contains a Python script for training a neural network model to classify handwritten digits using the MNIST dataset.
+The model is built using TensorFlow and Keras, with early stopping implemented to prevent overfitting.
+The provided script loads and preprocesses the data, constructs the neural network architecture, trains the model, and evaluates its performance on a separate test set.